dtenenba/dnscrawl/README.md

 Now `expiring.txt` contains the names of hosts whose certificates expire in November 2018.
 These **should** have the same certificate serial number  (indicating the `fhcrc.org` wildcard certificate and expiration date).

+## Notes

+* This only scans port 443.
+We can modify it to scan other ports.
+* This program **may** set off alarm bells in ISO, but I have not gotten in trouble yet.